 Environmental Science Minor

-Goal 1: Students will develop an understanding of the importance of the environment, the extent to which societal actions impact it, the need for sustainability and how that sustainability can be achieved.
+Goal 1: Students will develop an interdisciplinary understanding of the importance of the environment, the extent to which societal actions impact it, the need for sustainability, and how sustainability can be achieved.

 Outcome 1.1: Students will be able to describe the basic environmental challenges facing the world today, their causes, and possible solutions.

-Outcome 1.2: Students will be able to describe the scientific, ethical, and moral imperatives behind the need to protect and sustain a healthy environment, and the role of environmental science and environmental scientists in those efforts.
+Outcome 1.2: Students will be able to describe the scientific, ethical, and moral imperatives behind the need to protect and sustain the environment.

-Goal 2: Students will develop a strong foundation in the physical and natural sciences, including environmental science, biology, chemistry, and physics.
+Goal 2: Students will develop a strong foundation in the physical and natural sciences, including environmental science, biology, chemistry, and physics, as well as quantitative skills such as statistics and computation.

 The minor in environmental science requires completion of the following (along with their respective laboratory sections) and three additional courses representing at least two of the course groups (A, B and C).